rust-lang/rust/text/0000-async_await.md

 except that control-flow constructs like `return`, `break` and `continue` are not allowed within `body` (unless they appear within a fresh control-flow context like a closure or a loop).
+How the `?`-operator and early returns should work inside async blocks has not yet been established (see unresolved questions).

 As with `async` closures, `async` blocks can be annotated with `move` to capture ownership of the variables they close over.